danielsenhwong/sacklerinsight_wp/README.md

 The code basis for this theme is from Tania Rascia's blog post tutorial series on developing a WordPress theme from scratch: https://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/ Additional Resources are listed at the end of this Readme file.

+While this repository contains an entire WordPress installation, all of the changes are actually only occurring in files inside the `wp-content/themes/sacklerinsight` folder.

 ## Notes
 GitHub repository uses the GitHub WordPress .gitignore file, so among other files, wp_config.php is not tracked.
 This is for security reasons, as this file contains the database settings, password, and site-specific security keys.
 This file will need to be re-generated when deployed.